jsreport/docs/docs/dotnet-local.md

 ```

 The console application now starts jsreport server and opens the studio in the browser on `http://localhost:5488`.
 This gives the same experience as using the full jsreport installation.
+See an example of running jsreport in separate project [here](https://github.com/jsreport/jsreport-dotnet-example-multiple-projects).

 > HINT - you can also edit report templates directly in the Visual Studio, because the jsreport studio automatically monitor source changes and instantly triggers the preview with the changes.